pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer2.md

 > The biggest problem I see in the hyperspectral data which were analyzed.
 The spectral signatures are too noisy and do not correspond to any physical basis.
 Such ups and downs are not justifiable and therefore the data must be filtered/smoothed beforehand - as usual in other studies.

 FIXME: Thought: I don't think we need to filter, we do not make any further analysis based on the spectral signatures and they are only shown for reference in Fig.9.
 It is unclear to me if such a smoothing would have a positive effect and it would probably cause changes in all results.

+ALEX: I'm not convinced that filtering is completely unproblematic as it may introduce artificial patterns as well.
+There are probably different 'philosophies' for preprocessing spectral curves. <https://doi.org/10.1016/j.isprsjprs.2005.11.002>

+**Outline of possible response:**

+Image preprocessing is an important step that was handled in our case by an experienced external service provider, which applied any necessary radiometric, geometric and atmospheric corrections.
+Additional preprocessing steps in the spectral and spatial domains may potentially be beneficial, but they also have the potential to introduce new artifacts, for example by propagating errors from one spectral band into adjacent ones through the application of spline methods.

+In this study we opted for a data-driven approach since feature selection techniques are designed to filter spectral characteristics that most reliably predict the response.
+The chosen machine learning models are furthermore capable of weighting or averaging the numerous features either explicitly or implicitly, depending on model architecture.
+It would be a topic for an interesting follow-up study to determine whether model-based spectral smoothing or data-driven approaches are more effective at using the available information.
+We believe that this goes well beyond the scope of our contribution.
+We should note that all code and data related to this publication is made available on zenodo, which will facilitate future research related to preprocessing steps or other more specific aspects.

 > I would like to see examples of all damage classes from both the field response and the canopy delineated in the EO data.

 FIXME:
 - Thought: Don't want to add so many pictures, also partly because we do not have this information.
 - Thought: We can offer to send him some in private if he wants to unmask?
 Or maybe add some to the data repository?

+ALEX:
+You can always include additional photos and maps in the response document.

 > It is not clear how the hyperspectral information was extracted for each tree.
 I expect that they had GNSS points for each tree.
 The approach of using a buffer to avoid the use of non-tree pixels is not correct.
 If the point is outside the tree crown also the have of the four pixels will be outside.
 On the other hand, if the pixel is on the tree crown the buffer can lead to include pixels from outside.
 Therefore, the tree crowns should (manual) delineated, and e.g. the mean of each object should be used!